dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_analysis.rst

   dials.index P1_models.expt strong.refl space_group='H 3'

-When :program:`dials.index` is passed a :file:`models.expt` containing a crystal model rather than just a :file:`databock.expt` then it automatically uses a :samp:`known_orientation` indexer, which avoids doing the basis vector search again.
+When :program:`dials.index` is passed a :file:`models.expt` containing a crystal model rather than just a :file:`imported.expt` then it automatically uses a :samp:`known_orientation` indexer, which avoids doing the basis vector search again.
 It uses the basis of the refined *P* 1 cell and just assigns indices under the assumption of *H* 3 symmetry.
 The symmetry constraints are